ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 - **Contextual Ad Retrieval**: Fetch relevant ads based on the provided context to enhance user engagement.
 - **Asynchronous Support**: Both synchronous and asynchronous operations are supported for flexibility.
 - **Robust Error Handling**: Comprehensive error handling and logging for reliable production deployments.
-- **Configurable**: Customize API endpoints, retry mechanisms, and more to suit your needs.
 - **Secure API Key Management**: Securely handle API keys through environment variables or direct input.

 ---